swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   ///
   /// A subnormal number does not use the full precision available to normal
   /// numbers of the same format.
+Zero is not a subnormal number.
+  ///
+  /// Subnormal numbers are often called "denormal" or "denormalized".
+These
+  /// are simply different names for the same concept.
+IEEE 754 prefers the
-Zero is not a subnormal number. var isSubnormal: Bool { get }
+  /// name "subnormal", and we follow that usage. var isSubnormal: Bool { get }

   /// True if and only if `self` is infinite.